RoadFed: A Multimodal Federated Learning System for Improving Road Safety

-Some existing studies \cite{orhan2013road,lan2014multimedia,kelly2017mining,mouzannar2018damage,abbariki2025interpreting,saeed2024multimodal,zhouxiang2025driver,abavisani2020multimodal} have also explored the integration of multimodal data in this domain and achieved promising results.
-For example, the authors of \cite{orhan2013road} developed a framework and a sample application that uses multimodal sensor analysis on smartphones to detect road hazards.
-The authors of \cite{lan2014multimedia} utilized early (combining embeddings of initial layers) and late fusion (integrating final decisions) to achieve superior accuracy.
-The authors of \cite{kelly2017mining} developed a classifier that is trained from both image and text data to monitor flooding incidents.
-Mouzannar et al.~\cite{mouzannar2018damage} introduced a multimodal deep learning system capable of recognizing damage to the infrastructures using image and text data retrieved from social media messages.
+Some existing studies \cite{abbariki2025interpreting,saeed2024multimodal,zhouxiang2025driver,abavisani2020multimodal} have also explored the integration of multimodal data in this domain and achieved promising results.
 In \cite{abbariki2025interpreting}, a multimodal framework was introduced that integrates depth estimation, optical flow, and vision-language models to detect driver reactions to "out-of-label" hazards in autonomous driving scenarios.
 Saeed et al.~\cite{saeed2024multimodal} developed a multimodal deep learning method that integrates image and audio data to evaluate gravel road conditions.
 The authors of \cite{zhouxiang2025driver} proposed a multimodal recognition model that utilizes an attention-based intermediate fusion technique to integrate driver video, audio data, and road condition videos for detecting dangerous driving states.
 The authors of \cite{maeda2025damage} proposed a novel multimodal deep learning model that integrates text data with image analysis to accurately classify damage levels by using an end-to-end attention mechanism that focuses on damaged regions and adjusts its influence based on a confidence score.
 Abavisani et al.~\cite{abavisani2020multimodal} introduced a multimodal model with a cross-attention module for the categorization of crisis events.
 Tian et al. \cite{tian2025multimodal} introduced a multimodal deep learning framework that integrates aerial imagery, building footprint data, and traffic flow information to improve traffic risk prediction at urban intersections.